A Tyrannical Government – Really?

 By definition, tyranny is a cruel and oppressive government or rule (Merriam-Webster, Tyranny).
 “Oppressive” means very unpleasant or uncomfortable, and “cruel” means causing or helping to cause suffering (Merriam-Webster, Oppressive).
 So ask yourself the question: Does the government rule in an unpleasant, uncomfortable manner?
 Does the government cause or help to cause suffering?
 It may seem counterintuitive, but the answer is not as easy as yes or no—the reason why is due in great part to perspectives.
-Most would agree that the government has its moments where they fit the definitions provided, but the retort is often that their intent is not to do so.
+Most would agree that the government has its moments where they fit the definitions provided, but the retort is often that its intent is not to do so.
 Does it matter if the intent does not match the result?

 Historical cases of tyranny in the United States are easy to come by.
 Of course, at this point, many who read that sentence immediately thought I missed the word “not.”
 That sentence is correct.
 Examples are easy to come by.
 There is a frame issue at hand, though.
 What one deems to be tyranny may not be classified as tyranny to another.
-For the sake of argument, we will focus on a general theme of the introduction of the Democracy and the decay of the Republic.
+For the sake of argument, we will focus on a general theme of the introduction of Democracy and the decay of the Republic.
 This begins right before 1913.

 You are about to read one of the most important facts you have ever been exposed to.
 If you embrace and study this, it can fundamentally change your entire political position.

 Since 1913, there have been approximately five constants in this great nation.
 1) An increase in the size of government.
 2) A reduction in personal liberty.
 3) A continual devaluation of the dollar.
 4) A continuation of policy from one administration to the next.
 5) Both major political parties are responsible for the previously stated.
-Now take a few minutes to really ponder this.
+Now take a few minutes to ponder this.
 Can it be disputed?

 The Size of Government and Continuation of Policy